mariochavez/pretty_formatter/README.markdown

 each log line.

 ## Requirements
-Rails 3.2+, this means that also works with Rails 4 beta1.
+Rails 3.2+, this means that also works with Rails 4.

+For Rails 3.2 you will need an additional configuration steps.

+Create a logging.rb initializer and add the following code:

+  class ActiveSupport::BufferedLogger
+    def formatter=(formatter)
+      @log.formatter = formatter
+    end
+  end

+  Rails.logger.formatter = PrettyFormatter.formatter

+In there, you can change PrettyFormatter options.

 ##License
 This is distributed under a Creative Commons “Attribution-Share Alike” license.